IN THIS ARTICLE

 The choice

-In the real world, it is not quite so clear cut.
+In the real world, the choice is not quite so clear-cut.

 Is a hybrid approach possible?

-There is in fact, no reason why you can’t take a hybrid approach to your marketing, even with limited resources.
-This might seem impossible or unwise, but actually, there is more in common with the two marketing approaches than you might think.
+There is in fact, no reason why you can’t take a hybrid approach to your Persona and Account Based marketing, even with limited resources.

 When you develop a buyer persona you are trying to fill in as much detail as you can, you looking to define: